tidyverse/tibble/tests/testthat/_snaps/subsetting.md

     Code
       foo[1:5]
     Condition
-      Error in `vectbl_as_col_location()`:
+      Error in `nchar()`:
-      !
-Can't subset columns past the end. i Locations 4 and 5 don't exist. i There are only 3 columns.
-    Code
+      ! number of characters is not computable in "bytes" encoding, element 1 Code
       foo[-1:1]
     Condition